westlakem/docs/docs/start/quick-setup.md

 - write `echo $JAVA_HOME` and make sure a valid path is returned
 - write `echo $ANDROID_HOME` and make sure a valid path is returned

+### Linux

+To install on Linux, refer to the [Linux advanced setup guides](/start/ns-setup-linux) for details on manually installing NativeScript’s iOS and Android dependencies.

+> **NOTE**: On Windows and Linux systems you can only use the NativeScript CLI to develop Android apps.
+This is because the NativeScript CLI uses Xcode to build iOS apps, which is only available on macOS.
+If you’re interested in building iOS apps on Windows or Linux, you should download [NativeScript Sidekick](https://www.nativescript.org/nativescript-sidekick).

 ## Step 4: Verify the setup